notsyncing/azarrot/docs/source/index.rst

 Welcome to Azarrot's documentation!
 ===================================

-**Azarrot** is an OpenAI compatible LLM inference server, focusing on OpenVINO™ and IPEX-LLM usage.
+**Azarrot** is an OpenAI compatible LLM inference server, focusing on OpenVINO™ usage.

 The name `azarrot` is combined from `azalea` and `parrot`.